negativ/skvdb/README.md

 # Benchmark

-SKVDB was benchmarked on Ubuntu 19.04/18.04 with CPUs: AMD FX(tm)-8150 @ 3.6GHz @ 8 cores, Intel i7-4820K @ 3.7 GHz @ 8 cores (hyper-threading ON), ARM ThunderX CVM @ 2.0GHz @ 32 cores.
+SKVDB was benchmarked on Ubuntu 19.04/18.04 with next CPUs: AMD FX(tm)-8150 @ 3.6GHz @ 8 cores, Intel i7-4820K @ 3.7 GHz @ 8 cores (hyper-threading ON), ARM ThunderX CVM @ 2.0GHz @ 32 cores (aarch64).
+Each machine has 16 - 32 GB of DDR3 RAM.

 All entry property names was up to 12 bytes length long, property types: uint8_t, uint32_t, uint64_t, float, double, string (256 bytes), BLOB (1024 bytes) in equal proportions.

-Each benchmark was run on one mount point of virtual storage 3 disk volume entries mounted to it.
+Each benchmark was run on one mount point of virtual storage with 3 disk volume entries mounted to it.

-To run benchmark on your own machine: run skv-perfomance-test binary in terminal window.
+To start benchmark on your own machine run *skv-perfomance-test* binary in terminal window.

 **Table 1**.
 One record, multiple threads writing properties to it.
 Properties/sec. per-thread